Suggested links

 Patients who require serious or intensive care, particularly during withdrawals, are sometimes not eligible for a partial hospitalization program at first.
 Patients who require 24-hour medical treatment and access to life support are better served through inpatient hospitalization.

-Sometimes, patients will transfer from acute care in an inpatient setting down to partial hospitalization, which is sometimes called a “stepdown.”
+Sometimes, patients transfer from acute care in an inpatient setting to partial hospitalization, sometimes called a “step down.”

 When looking at the different rehab options for yourself or a loved one, there are many to choose from—so what makes PHP ideal for some recovering addicts?

-In many cases, PHP is recommended for recovering addicts with co-occurring disorders or mental health concerns (such as mood disorders) that can impact their addiction recovery.
-With access to full medical staff, you can receive the supportive care and treatment needed to manage mental illness alongside addiction recovery.
+1. Medical support: In many cases, PHP is recommended for recovering addicts with co-occurring disorders or mental health concerns (such as mood disorders) that can impact their addiction recovery.
+With access to clinicians and other medical staff, you can receive the supportive care and treatment needed to manage mental illness alongside addiction recovery.

-Inpatient programs offer the most structure, but they are not always feasible due to their time requirements.
-Constraints around daily life such as employment, childcare, or finances could make inpatient care impossible, but a PHP can provide much of the same treatment you’d find in an inpatient rehab program without the same level of commitment.
+2. Time commitment: Inpatient programs offer the most structure but are only sometimes feasible due to their time requirements.
+Constraints around daily life, such as employment, childcare, or finances, could make inpatient care impossible.
+However, a PHP can provide much of the same treatment you’d find in an inpatient rehab program without the same level of commitment.

 Try Therapy Online